jostylr/literate-programming/lp4.md

 ## TODO

 Split commands, etc. into own module using require system. this should be loaded by default. command line flag to disable common require.

+As part of plugin process, have some option for storing objects that could then be passed on to something else.

 Have some more preview/testing options.
 Maybe an abort on failed test/jshint kind of stuff and/or a diff viewer. npm diff seems popular.